Aeonium smithii: Distribution

 The plant is endemic to the Canary Island of Tenerife.
-It grows there on rocks and cliffs in altitudes of 150-2150 meters and is most commonly found in the forest zone.
+It grows there on rocks and cliffs in altitudes of 150–2150 meters and is most commonly found in the forest zone.
+In the Teide National Park it can be found on the cliffs on the interior side of the wall of the Caldera de Las Cañadas.

 A study predicted using species distribution modelling that the species might also be distributed to the islands of La Palma, La Gomera and Gran Canaria.

+Ecology

+The species is endangered by collection of sepcimen for ornamental purposes.
+Its flowers are insect pollinated and its fruits wind dispersed.
+It can hybridise with Aeonium spathulatum.

 Etymology

 The species was named after the botanist Christen Smith.